1austrartsua1/projSplitFit/readme.md

 The [tests/results](tests/results) directory has cached optimal values used in the tests.

 The [examples](examples) directory contains complete Python programs incorporating the example code discussed in the user guide.

+## Acknowledgment

+This work was funded by National Science Foundation grant CCF-1617617, in the Computer-Communications Research program of the CISE directorate.